VictorHachard/VictorHachard.github.io/_htds/basic-network-calculation.md

 Do `32` minus the mask of the network the whole squared minus `2` like that: <img src="https://tex.s2cms.ru/svg/((32-29)%5E2)-2" alt="((32-29)^2)-2" /> = 6.
 The number of hosts is 6.

-## Find the broadcast of a network
+## Find the broadcast address of a network

 In computer networking, broadcasting refers to transmitting a packet that will be received by every device on the network.
 In practice, the scope of the broadcast is limited to a broadcast domain.